Record Purchases with Purchase Invoices

 - In the Vendor field, enter the name of the new vendor.

-- In the dialogue box about registering the new vendor, choose Yes.
+- In the dialog box about registering the new vendor, choose Yes.

 - To learn more on how to fill in the vendor card, go to Register New Vendors.